 Psychologists use tests and other tools to measure specific behaviors, skills, and abilities.
 A diagnosis and recommendations are made based on the information gathered during an assessment.
 For example, if there are concerns about a child's school performance, an assessment will include tests of academic achievement, learning, cognitive skills, attention, and social-emotional functioning.
 The information gathered clarifies why the child is struggling in school.
 Once we know why they are having difficulty, we can implement the most appropriate support.

 Why get an assessment?

 There are many reasons someone may seek a psychological or educational assessment.

-Parents want to understand their child's cognitive strengths and learn practical strategies to that development.
+Parents want to understand their child's cognitive strengths and learn practical strategies to support development

 Baseline testing for children who play contact sports

 Learning and behavior concerns